kosadoge/kit/README.md

 - Unique: Removes duplicate elements in a slice
 - ToMap: Converts a slice to a map using the provided function `f`

+> Note: This package does not support Go 1.23's new functions: All, AppendSeq, Backward, Collect, Sorted, SortedFunc, SortedStableFunc, and Values.

 ### maps
 A replacement for the standard library `maps` package, with additional functions:

-- Keys: Extracts keys from a map and returns them as a slice
+- Keys: Extracts keys from a map and returns them as a slice (Note: differs from the Go 1.23 implementation.)
-- Values: Extracts values from a map and returns them as a slice
+- Values: Extracts values from a map and returns them as a slice (Note: differs from the Go 1.23 implementation.)
 - ToSlice: Converts a map to a slice using the provided function `f`

+> Note: This package does not support Go 1.23's new functions: All, Collect, and Insert.